Emerging Synergies in Causality and Deep Generative Models: A Survey: Conclusion

 Given factual observations $\langle X,Y \rangle$, where $Y = f(X, \epsilon)$ with $\epsilon$ as noise, $X$ as the covariate, and $Y$ as the outcome, the goal of counterfactual inference is to determine the value of $Y$ if $X$ were $X'$.
 This process can be broken down into three steps as outlined by \cite{pearl2018book}: 1) Abduction: Use the factual observations to estimate the noise term $\epsilon$.
 2) Action: Update the causal model by setting $X$ to its new value $X'$.
 3) Prediction: Infer the counterfactual outcome using the updated model.

-Most counterfactual inference DGMs aim to enhance the estimation of the noise term during the abduction step \cite{pawlowski2023answering,nasr2023counterfactual,sanchez2022diffusion, chao2023interventional,khemakhem2020ice}.
+In most counterfactual inference scenarios, DGMs aim to enhance the estimation of the noise term during the abduction step \cite{pawlowski2023answering,nasr2023counterfactual,sanchez2022diffusion, chao2023interventional,khemakhem2020ice}.
 Some, however, focus on aligning the distributions of observations to perform regression \cite{yoon2018ganite,bica2020estimating}.
 The DeepSCM \cite{Pawlowski2020DeepSC} method provides an example of the former approach.
 It models the structural causal model using normalizing flows and captures relationships between variables.
 DeepSCM deploys a non-invertible deep neural network to derive semantic representations from noise and parent variables.
 These representations then parameterize the invertible conditional normalizing flows.
 After optimizing the likelihood's lower bound, DeepSCM determines the estimated noise for each variable by reversing the normalizing flow.
 It then approximates the counterfactual distribution using Mont Carlo methods.
 BGM~\cite{nasr2023counterfactual} establishes that counterfactual outcomes are identifiable when the SCM $f$ is monotonic concerning the noise term $\epsilon$.
 The paper introduces the use of conditional spline flow to simulate the generation process.
 By reversing this flow, counterfactual inference is performed.
 Additionally, BGM identifies counterfactual outcomes in the presence of instrumental variables or those adhering to the backdoor criterion.
-Diff-SCM~\cite{sanchez2022diffusion} employs a diffusion model to represent a bi-variate causal graph.
-It approximates noise from observations using an inversion of the diffusion model~\cite{dhariwal2021diffusion} and conducts counterfactual inference using the DDIM sampler~\cite{song2020denoising}.
-DCM~\cite{chao2023interventional} extends Diff-SCM to handle causal graphs with multiple variables.
+DCM~\cite{chao2023interventional} handles causal graphs with multiple variables.
 CAREFL~\cite{khemakhem2021causal} posits a causal ordering for variables and models them with auto-regressive flows.
 By reversing this flow, the noise is derived.

 Unlike those methods which estimate the noise terms and perform counterfactual inference, GANITE \cite{yoon2018ganite} first learns a counterfactual generator in GAN by matching the joint distribution of observed covariate and outcome variables.
 Then it generates a dataset by feeding different treatment values and random noises and learns a individual treatment effects (ITE) generator to predict the factual and counterfactual outcomes directly.
 Based on GANITE, SCIGAN \cite{bica2020estimating} proposes a hierarchical discriminator to learn the counterfactual generator when interventions are continuous, e.g., the dosage of the treatment.